 How long can I leave my cat alone with sitter visits?

-Self-sufficient adult cat with auto-feeders + once-daily sitter: 2–3 days max.
+Self-sufficient adult cat with auto-feeders plus once-daily sitter: 2 to 3 days max.
 Longer trips need twice-daily visits or overnight sitting.
-Kittens/seniors always need 2x daily.
+Kittens and seniors always need twice-daily visits.

 Should I board my newly-adopted rescue cat?

-Wait 2–3 months.
+Wait 2 to 3 months.
 Use in-home sitting if travel is unavoidable in the early months.

 How far in advance should I book?

-Long weekends: 4–6 weeks.
-Stampede week: 2–3 months.
-Christmas: 6–8 weeks.
-Premium cat-only facilities (Petropolitan, Feline Inn) book first.
+Long weekends: 4 to 6 weeks.
+Stampede week: 2 to 3 months.
+Christmas: 6 to 8 weeks.
+Premium cat-only facilities book first because of limited capacity.

 First Week With a Rescue Cat